-The club has appointed a Welfare Officer, Gerald Barley.
-He is available at our training sessions if you have any questions or concerns.
+The club has appointed Gerald Barley and Alex Render as our Welfare Officers.
+They are available at our training sessions if you have any questions or concerns.

-His contact details are available through the club if you require to contact him outside of club times, alternatively please email email@example.com
+Contact details are available through the club if you require to contact them outside of club times, alternatively please email firstname.lastname@example.org

 - Assist the club to fulfil its responsibilities to safeguard children and young people at club level.